Colleges & universities: a constant in American history | by David A. Tomar

 The 15th state to join the Union, the commonwealth of Kentucky is best known for three things: bourbon, bluegrass music, and college basketball.
 If that sounds like a good time to you (I know it does to me!), then this might be a good destination for your postsecondary education.
 Of course, this isn’t all Kentucky has to offer.
 The state is also home to some of the best schools in its region.

 In fact, the state’s tradition of higher education can be traced back to the immediate aftermath of America’s independence.
 Before becoming one of the very first post-colonial states in 1792, Kentucky was a part of the Virginia colony.
 It was during this period, in 1780, that the territory opened the doors to its first college.
 The Christian Church-run Transylvania Seminary (now Transylvania University), stands today as the oldest extant university west of the Allegheny Mountains.
-The Lexington-based institution is consistently cited by U.S. News & World Report as one of the top private universities in the nation.
+The Lexington-based institution is consistently cited by U.S. News and World Report as one of the top private universities in the nation.
 It does bear noting that its athletic teams are called Pioneers, and not the Transylvania Draculas as one might have hoped.

 Lexington is also the site of Kentucky’s largest public institution.
 The University of Kentucky was founded as the Agricultural and Mechanical College of Kentucky in 1865.
 Today, the campus serves nearly 30,000 students.
 In addition to its world-renowned university library system and its impressive array of academic offerings, the University of Kentucky Wildcats are, by most metrics, the best NCAA men’s basketball team of all time.
 Tops all time in regular season wins, winning percentage, and NCAA tournament appearances, and second all time with eight tournament championships, the Wildcats are a dominant presence on campus.